Quantum sensing of high-frequency gravitational waves with ion crystals: Introduction

 Quantum technologies have advanced toward the realization of quantum computers.
 For instance, laser technology enables us to trap ions stably and maintain entangled states for extended periods.
 This apparatus can also be used as detectors for probing weak electric or magnetic fields~\cite{Gilmore:2017cbw,Affolter:2020jbe}.
 In particular, quantum sensing with the use of quantum entanglement or squeezed states improves the sensitivity compared to conventional methods and can approach the Heisenberg limit~\cite{Giovannetti:2011chh,Pezze:2016nxl,Gilmore:2021qqo}.
 Quantum sensing is also useful for searching for physics beyond the Standard Model, such as dark matter~\cite{Gilmore:2021qqo,Fan:2022uwu,Chen:2022quj,Afek:2021vjy,Carney:2021irt,Budker:2021quh,Berlin:2022hfx,Brady:2022bus,Brady:2022qne,Shi:2022wpf,Sushkov:2023fjw,Ikeda:2021mlv,Chigusa:2023roq,Chigusa:2023szl,Chen:2023swh,Ito:2023zhp,Chen:2024aya,Shu:2024nmc,He:2024sfi}.

-Generally, the signals from gravitational waves are enhanced as the detector size gets larger within the wavelength.
+For specific detectors, increasing the scale of the detector can indeed improve detection sensitivity, thereby discovering more signals.
 In particular, it has been discussed in Ref.~\cite{Ito:2023bnu} that high-frequency gravitational waves can be detected by using a single electron in a Penning trap system.
 Unlike the sensing of the electric field, the gravitational wave signal is enhanced when the size of the wave function (or the magnetron orbits) of the trapped electron is large.
 This observation motivates us to consider an even larger system, such as ion crystals in Penning trap systems where a large number of ions are aligned on the two-dimensional plane.

 In this paper, we investigate a detection method for high-frequency gravitational waves using two-dimensional ion crystals~\cite{britton2012engineered,sawyer2012spectroscopy}.
 The ion crystal is formed in the Penning trap through a balance between the trap potential and Coulomb repulsion among the ions and exhibits collective oscillations known as drumhead modes.
 Ref.~\cite{Gilmore:2021qqo} has demonstrated an effective use of the ion crystal with about 150 $^9$Be$^+$ ions as a sensor to weak electric fields.
 We show that parity-odd modes can be excited by gravitational waves, and parity-even modes are suppressed due to the quadrupole nature of gravitational waves.
 This feature provides a unique signature of gravitational waves, which is useful to discriminate them from other sources.
 The excitation of the axial oscillation is read out as a rotation of the collective spin with the optical dipole force, enabling sensitivity beyond the standard quantum limit via squeezed spin states~\cite{leibfried2003experimental,Giovannetti:2011chh, britton2012engineered,sawyer2012spectroscopy}.